Elao/PhpEnums/README.md

     const WRITE = 2;
     const READ = 4;

-    // You can declare shortcut to common bit flags combinations
+    // You can declare shortcuts for common bit flags combinations
     // but it should not appear in `getPossibleValues` const ALL = self::EXECUTE | self::WRITE | self::READ;